git04112019/sputnik-demo-chef-repo/README.md

 1. Connect to the `haproxy` node in `production` on port 80 to see the `demo-app`, refresh a couple of times.
 Nothing happens because we pinned the cookbook version.
 1. Update the `sputnik` environment to use the new version of the `demo-app` cookbook.
 1.  knife environment from file sputnik.rb
-1.  knife ssh "recipe:demo-app" "chef-client" -E sputnik
+1.  knife ssh "recipe:demo-app AND chef_environment:sputnik" "chef-client"
 1. Connect to the `haproxy` node in `sputnik` on port 80 to see the new `demo-app`, refresh a couple of times.
 1. Fire up 10 more `demo-app` boxes in the `production` environment.
 1. Update the `sputnik` environment to use the new version of the `demo-app` cookbook.
-1.  knife ssh "*:*" "chef-client" -E production
+1.  knife ssh "chef_environment:production" "chef-client"
 1. Connect to the `haproxy` node in `production` on port 22002 to see the web UI console.
 1. Connect to the `haproxy` node in `production` on port 80 to see the `demo-app`, refresh a couple of times.